axelerant/testimonials-widget/readme.txt

 * Testimonials archive view
 * Use custom taxonomy or WordPress's own for categories and tags
 * Uses [bxSlider](http://bxslider.com) for transitions
+* Widgets for categories listing, recent testimonials, slider, and tag cloud

 = Shortcodes =